 Solve crimes with these high-pitched chipmunks on Disney+.

 If you remember the illustrated children’s books by Jean and Laurent de Brunhoff of Babar, the king of the elephants, you’ll love the animated show available to watch on Tubi.
-You can also follow his reign on Sling and Amazon Prime with a premium subscription.
+You can also follow his reign on Amazon Prime.

 The Simpsons (1989-present)

-With more than 700 episodes over three decades, the longest-running show can be streamed on Disney+, Fox Now, YouTube TV and Hulu with a premium subscription.
+With more than 700 episodes over three decades, the longest-running show can be streamed on Disney+.

 Family Guy (1991-present)

-Your parents might not have allowed you to watch it when the first season aired, but you can watch the 19 seasons of the eccentric Griffin family on Hulu and Fox Now.
+Your parents might not have allowed you to watch it when the first season aired, but you can watch the 19 seasons of the eccentric Griffin family on Hulu.

 Paramount+ and Hulu carry all nine seasons of the adventures of Tommy, Chuckie, Susie, Lil, Phil and Angelica.